 This makes them a natural choice for new players, but many intermediate and advanced players are also perfectly happy with ukes in this range.

-The massive selection of ukuleles in the beginner price range mean it’s impossible to offer a one-size-fits-all assessment.
-On the more affordable side of the spectrum you’ll find an assortment of simple, high-quality ukes that make great starter instruments.
+The massive selection of ukuleles in the beginner price range means it’s impossible to offer a one-size-fits-all assessment.
+On the more affordable side of the spectrum, you’ll find an assortment of simple, high-quality ukes that make great starter instruments.

 Despite the wide range of prices and features, most beginner ukuleles share a handful of qualities that set them apart from their cheaper alternatives: